PCREF Logos

 • Part 3: The Patient and Carers Feedback Mechanism

-At South London and Maudsley (in common with most mental health trusts), we are able to look at our service data and clearly see which groups have the best and worst access, experience and outcomes (AEO).
-Our Trust data shows that patients from Black African, Black Caribbean, Black Mixed and Black Other census categories have the worst AEO with us and in this first iteration of PCREF, we are focusing on these groups.
+At South London and Maudsley (in common with most mental health trusts), we are able to look at our service data and clearly see the relative levels of access, experience and outcomes (AEO) across the recorded ethnicities.
+Our Trust data shows that people from Black African, Black Caribbean, Black Mixed and Black Other census categories are likely to have the poorest AEO with us and therefore in this first iteration of PCREF, we have been focusing on these groups.
 We will talk of ‘Black communities’ in our materials which refers to all four census categories listed above.

 Collaboration and Partnership

 Everything we do involves counting to three.
-This means we have a Black service user / carer rep, Black community rep and Trust staff rep involved in decision making and keeping views and perspectives in balance.
+This means we have a Black service user / carer representative, a Black community representative and a Trust staff representative involved in decision making processes and to ensure we keep views and perspectives in balance.

 Contact PCREF